No One Teaches You How to Run a Business When …

 No one teaches you how to run a business when you become a full-time bonus mom to four girls overnight — and suddenly you are needed by more people than you have ever been needed by in your life.

-No one teaches you how to run a business when your father has fall after fall and you start to quietly brace for what's coming.
+No one teaches you how to run a business when your father is falling — again and again — and you are quietly bracing yourself for a call you know is coming.

-No one teaches you how to run a business when you are navigating a relationship with parents who are complicated — an alcoholic father, a mother with her own struggles — and relearning who you are to each other after years of distance.
+No one teaches you how to run a business when you are navigating a complicated relationship with parents who are struggling in their own ways, and you are learning who you are to each other after years of distance.

 No one teaches you how to run a business when you find your father — just gone.
 When you are the one who walks through that door.
 When you are the one who makes the calls that nobody ever wants to make.